pawasranjan/cse230/lecture/introduction.markdown

 * Javascript -- website interactivity
 * SQL -- database access

 This mix of languages is not atypical.
-My thesis research uses Clojure (for the AI and website), Java (for the graphical interface), R (for data analysis), and Javascript (for the website).
-A previous project I worked on used Haskell (for the AI), and C++ (for the graphical interface) and C (for video processing).
+For my work, I usually use Java with MATLAB (for handling large matrices).
+I also use C/C++ together with MATLAB when higher efficiency is required.

 * An engineer may use one or more of the following languages in practice: Matlab, Mathematica, R, AutoLISP, FORTRAN, C, C++, Java, Python, and C#.